RescataMe Animal Rescue

 Unfortunately, far from it !!!

 Taking a dog to the hotel or sometimes even just to the hotel's own beach is not good for the animal!
 None of the hotels here tolerate stray or beach animals on their premises and bringing them there can get them "eliminated" when caught.

 Meet our street friends, dedicate one day of your vacation with a cause, book a "feed the pups" day.
 Contact us!

 Anyone who has ever met the happy strays in Punta Cana, has seen how well socialized they are in getting along with each other and the humans who they interact with.
 They actually live a happy and a species-appropriate stray animal life.
 The most important thing is that they are sterilized and respected by the tourists and locals who they see day to day.

-Rescatame Punta Cana will arrange the formalities, there is nothing you will have to do, but being an hour earlier at the airport.
+Rescatame Punta Cana will arrange everything, there is nothing you will have to do, but being an hour earlier at the airport.
 This helps us tremendously and is the only way animals can travel to adopters overseas.